MikeArmando/MikeArmando/README.md

 Learning Front-end Development.
 <br> <br>
-I'm posting my projects that i work on and the changes that i make to them, the projects are for practice reasons.
+I'm posting my projects that i work on and the changes that i make to them. <br> The projects are mainly for practice reasons.

 ### What i know: